NedcloarBR/vscode-random-brazil/README.md

   Quickly and easily generate valid Brazilian data, such as CPF, CNPJ, and CNH.

 - **🔍 Data Validation**
-  Check the authenticity of CPFs, CNPJs, and other documents directly in the editor.
+  Check if CPFs, CNPJs and other documents directly in the editor are valid.

 - **🖥️ Intuitive Interface**
   The extension integrates with VSCode, providing a smooth and efficient experience in your workflow.